 Melanie does not possess many skills which lend themselves to journalistic endeavours.
 Indeed her only previous work was at a magazine where her job was to write the contents of speech bubbles super-imposed over celebrities heads - things like "Katie better not catch me eating these carbs!" and "Phwooooooar."

-As such her employment at Uuh Magazine is based on one trait and one trait alone: a willingness to do the jobs no one else wanted to do (and for relatively little pay into the bargain.)
+As such her employment at Uuh Magazine is based on one trait and one trait alone: a willingness to do the jobs no one else wanted to do (and for absolutely free into the bargain.)